winnubstj/Gimbl/README.md

 ### Try out the task!
 * __Start the task:__ Press the play button on the center top of the unity window to start the task.
 You can control the 'Mouse' with the 'w' and 's' keys.
 * __Change the task parameters:__ You can change the task parameters by clicking on the 'InfiniteCorridorTask' object in the hierarchy window (settings will show up in the [Inspector window](https://docs.unity3d.com/Manual/UsingTheInspector.html) on the right).
-For instance, you can turn of the visible marker that shows the reward location.
+For instance, you can turn off the visible marker that shows the reward location.
 * __Simulating a sensor device input:__ The other task parameter 'Must Lick' signals that the animal has to actively report the reward location by touching the lickport in order to get a reward.
 Since all device interactions happen through the MQTT broker we can easily simulate such a response.
 In the controller window select 'Button Topics' and set size to '1'.
 In the new line 'Element0' type 'LickPort/' (must be precise spelling).
 Thats it!
 Now when you restart the task you can simulate a lick reponse by clicking the left mouse button.

 	<img src="./docs/images/QuickStart/SensorInput.png" width="300">